gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/adaptive-survey-engine.md

 ## Wrapping up

 I built this survey engine because often a random question pops into my head that feels like it would split the population in an interesting way.
-I don't have a target variable in mind to predict; I just have a feeling that the responses might be correlated to something interesting.
-Of course, the vast majority of these questions will correlate with nothing very special at all.
+I don't have a target variable in mind to predict.
+I just have a feeling that the responses to my question might be correlated to something interesting.
+Of course, the vast majority of these ideas will correlate with nothing very special at all.
 And yet, there's hope that one needle in the haystack will lead to a grand discovery.

 The full source code for this project is available on <a href="https://github.com/gregorybchris/surv" target="_blank">GitHub</a>.